arturkornilowicz/csvrelgen/README.md

 Generators of input files for the global graph.
+Read more about the MMLKG project at [MMLKG website](https://mmlkg.uwb.edu.pl).

+# Shell usage

-To use it "csvrelgen.sh" should be launched.
+To use it `csvrelgen.sh` should be launched.

-Some configuration of "csvrelgen.sh" is required.
+Some configuration of `csvrelgen.sh` is required.

 # Docker image